y-du/simple-env-var-manager/README.md

 If your project uses the python `logging` facility you can combine the output produced by `simple-env-var-manager` with your log output.

-Retrieve the "simple-conf" logger via:
+Retrieve the "simple-env-var" logger via:

     logger = logging.getLogger("simple-env-var")